tglowka/baldsolutions/orleans/Reservations/README.md

 # 1. Overview

 This application is a simulation of a simplified room reservation process.
 The main purpose of the simulation was to test the suitability and ease of use of the .NET Orleans framework.
-The application also presets two different load balancing techniques: round robin and wighted nodes approach.
+The application also presents two different load balancing techniques: round robin and weighted nodes approach.

 # 2. Architecture